BCDA-APS/bluesky_training/docs/source/tutor/_custom_device.rst

 - groupings (such as: related metadata or a motor stage)
 - modify existing Device

+..
+TODO:
     - custom configuration (such as area detector)
     - new support
     - pseudo-positioner

-Each of these will be presented in the sections below.
+These will be presented in sections below.

 Simple Devices
 ==============